Geosynchronous/P6-Mobile-Portfolio/README.md

 - One UI problem
 - One messy code example problem, large differences in code between video example and student repository code, and not enough context, seems like a hube time sink, so I did not try an implement.

+8:56 PM

+- **Selector Matching Section Started**
+- BEM: Block, Element, Modifier - a method of organizing CSS, like it, been wondering about how to do this with my code
+- SMACSS, OOCSS also look interesting
+- [THis link](https://www.sitepoint.com/bem-smacss-advice-from-developers/) put the above in a useful perspective.
+- Also watched [this video](https://vimeo.com/44773888) and liked it.